Report: Trump slammed Netanyahu for congratulating Biden - NewsBreak

 The Trump administration took unprecedented steps to support Israel, including dropping objections to its settlements in the occupied West Bank and recognizing Jerusalem as its capital.
 After proposing a Mideast plan that was adamantly rejected by the Palestinians, the administration brokered normalization agreements between Israel and four Arab states.

-Trump said his decision to recognize Israel's annexation of the Golan Heights, which it captured from Syria in the 1967 war, helped Netanyahu ahead of Israeli elections in April 2019.
+Trump said his decision to , which it captured from Syria in the 1967 war, helped Netanyahu ahead of Israeli elections in April 2019.

 “I did it right before the election, which helped him (Netanyahu) a lot,” Trump said.